ufal/neuralmonkey/docs/source/machine_translation.rst

 Part II. - The Model Configuration
 ----------------------------------

-In this section, we will go through setting the configuration file ``translation.ini`` needed for the machine translation training.
+In this section, we create the configuration file ``translation.ini`` needed for the machine translation training.
-We will mention only the
-differences from the main post-editing tutorial
+We mention only the differences from the main post-editing tutorial

 1 - Datasets
 ************

 For training, we prepare two datasets.
-Since we will be using BPE, we need to define the preprocessor.
+Since we are using BPE, we need to define the preprocessor.
 The configuration of the datasets looks like this::

   [train_data]